 The grants awarded annually are approximately 1.500.000 euros.

-The grants that the Foundation distributes are personal grants, post doc grantsproject grants and grants for health-promoting activities.
-The latter can only be awarded a grant if there is a scientific research involved and/or an evaluation of the effects and benefits of the project.
-The Foundation may also award one or more large grant amounting to about EUR 100 000 annually.
+The grants that the Foundation distributes are personal grants, post doc grants, project grants and grants for health-promoting activities.
+The latter can only be awarded a grant if there is scientific research involved and/or a scientific evaluation of the effects and benefits of the project.
+The Foundation may also award one large grant amounting to about EUR 200 000 annually.
 The amount of this grant is decided on separately by the Board of the Foundation each year.
 The large grant is meant for significant and broad research or other health-promoting project that lasts one or more years.
 The descriptions and definitions of the personal grant, project grant and large grant can be found in the general application instructions and terms available on the Juho Vainio Foundation website.

 The grants can be applied for once a year for the following calendar year.
 The application period is September.